microsoft/Power-CAT-Copilot-Studio-Kit/ANALYZE_TEST_RESULTS.md

 Results should be analyzed after each step has completed, as some results will only be available after these steps complete.
 For example, Topic Match tests need Dataverse Enrichment to fully run, as only this step provides information on the topic name that was triggered.

-The results view is editable, so that results can be adjusted invididually.
+The results view is editable, so that results can be adjusted individually.

 Each result has a **Result Reason** that's automatically populated.
-It will contain an explaination for the Result. <br>
+It will contain an explanation for the Result. <br>
 For AI-generated assessments, it will recommend a human review: `AI-generated assessment of the response.
 Please review`. <br>
 This attribute can be used by testers to add their own comments and notes on a test.